nemixu/Milestone4/README.md

 ## Design Choices:
 <p>From the start the site design is extremely important to ensure a user is interested in the site, they will stay on the site and view what is to be offered and potentially purchase a product.
 The site will have a minimalistic theme to ensure the user is not distracted by too many colours, and also for colours to compliment the imagery used across the site.</p>

+### Fonts:
+<p>I have chosen the # font for this project as the font family for this website made sense as it provided a clean and elegant & clean style to go along nicely with the colour scheme.
+And also helped to ensure the information on the site was readable to the user.</p>